|Class of Instrument||All Classes (FX, Indicies and Commodities)|

 We have internal policies and procedures governing how we will act when we execute orders for our clients.
 We continually strive to provide the best possible level of service to all of our clients.
 Consequently, our policies and procedures are under constant review and may be revised at any time without prior notice.

 We deal with clients as principal and not as agent.
 This means that we are the execution venue and so clients transact directly with us and not on an exchange or another external market.
-Trades that clients undertake with us are non-transferable, which means that if a client opens a position with us, they must close the position with us
+Trades that clients undertake with us are non-transferable, which means that if a client opens a position with us, they must close the position with us.

 We apply the following execution factors:

 The Cost – We add a mark-up to the prices from our liquidity providers and publish the ‘’marked-up’’ prices that include our income.
-We will base the closing price of the relevant instrument for the purposes of margin requirements and any balance credits/debits.
+We will base the closing price of the relevant currency for the purposes of margin requirements and any balance credits/debits.

 Speed and Likelihood of Execution – Trades may be executed on our platform or by telephone or other forms of communication.
-Screen and telephone trades are subject to liquidity and market conditions and so we cannot guarantee that a client’s trade will be open or closed instantaneously.
-The speed and likelihood of execution are also subject to software, hardware and telecom/data line use and we cannot guarantee that this will not be free of interruption of suspension.
+Screen and telephone trades are subject to liquidity and market conditions and so we cannot guarantee that a client’s trade will be opened or closed instantaneously.
+The speed and likelihood of execution is also subject to software, hardware and telecom/data line use and we cannot guarantee that this will not be free of interruption of suspension.

 Quantity – We set the minimum and maximum quantity that clients may place on a trade.
 This is influenced by market conditions and firm policy and changes from time to time.